-The business survey asks mostly large companies, nonprofits and government agencies how many people they employed during the month.
-For April, the payroll survey showed that companies and government agencies added 288,000 jobs.
+One is called the payroll survey.
+It asks mostly large companies and government agencies how many people they employed during the month.
+This survey produces the number of jobs gained or lost.
+For February, the payroll survey showed that companies and government agencies added 175,000 jobs.

-In the household survey, government workers ask whether the adults in a household have a job.
-Those who don’t are asked whether they’re looking for one.
+The other is the household survey.
+Government workers ask whether the adults in a household have a job.
+Those who don’t have a job are asked whether they’re looking for one.
 If they are, they’re considered unemployed.
-If they aren’t looking for a job, they’re not considered part of the workforce and are not counted as unemployed.
+If they aren’t looking for a job, they’re not considered part of the workforce and aren’t counted as unemployed.
 The household survey produces each month’s unemployment rate.

 Unlike the payroll survey, the household survey captures farm workers, the self-employed and people who work for new companies.
 It also does a better job of capturing hiring by small businesses.